EarthScope/ringserver/doc/ringserver.md

 ## <a id='seedlink-support'>Seedlink Support</a>

-<p >The SeedLink protocol only transmits 512-byte Mini-SEED data records.
-Therefore only 512-byte Mini-SEED packets with a '/MSEED' suffix on the stream ID will be exported via SeedLink if enabled.</p>
+<p >The SeedLink protocol only transmits 512-byte miniSEED data records.
+Therefore only 512-byte miniSEED packets with a '/MSEED' suffix on the stream ID will be exported via SeedLink if enabled.</p>

 <p >This server supports the wildcarding of network and station codes during SeedLink negotiation using the '?' and '*' characters for single or multiple character matches respectively.
 Not all SeedLink clients support wildcarded network and station codes.</p>